Oil Cleansing Method

 Oil Cleansing Method FAQs

-How does oil cleansing work to remove impurities?
+How does oil cleansing remove impurities?

 What oils work best for the oil cleansing method?